 Second, the firewall was fake.
 Say you’re OK with a “late firewall” where there’s tons of contact with industry early on, but no influence after the trial starts.
 This didn’t happen.
 How do I know?
-Well, did you notice the part where Anheuser-Bush pulled its funding?
+Well, did you notice the part where Anheuser-Busch pulled its funding?
 Having the power to shut down the entire trial whenever you want qualifies as influence.

 Third, slippery slopes aren’t much of an excuse.
 Yes, we all face them, but that’s why it’s important to have principles—lines you won’t cross.
 If you haven’t run into one of those lines before you start lying to the New York Times, something is wrong.

 Fourth, many people are complicit in silence.
 Maybe the alcohol industry really didn’t think anything underhanded was happening.
 Well, they knew on July 7, 2017, when the first New York Times story came out, including untrue or misleading statements from Mukamal and the NIAAA.
 They had months to correct the record, but they did nothing.
 The same is true for many of the other researchers involved.